tempe85/CodingNotes/topics/Kubernetes/KubernetesForAbsoluteBeginners/index.md

 Creating a pod: `kubectl run nginx --image=nginx`

+Create a replicaset using a file: `kubectl create -f /root/replicaset-definition-1.yaml`

 Deleting a pod: `kubectl delete pod <podname>`

+- Deleting all pods in a namespace: `kubectl delete pods --all -n <namespace>`

 - Example creates an nginx pod.
 Pulls from docker images